Ryusaem/js-faq-accordion/README.md

 --

 4. By using "flex-wrap: wrap;" we managed to display the "asnwer" at the bottom of both the "questions" and the "icons".
-This is exactly the result we wanted, because otherwise it did
+This is exactly the result we wanted, because otherwise it did it crumble.
+I have to say I was a bit lucky on that found, because I had to try a lot of different result to get it right, and I'm happy with it.

 ![without flex-wrap](/assets/images/without-flex-wrap.png)
 ![with flex-wrap](/assets/images/with-flex-wrap.png)